cnily03-hive/transf/README.md

 This is the homework of chapter 6-7 of Computer Network Experiment 2024 in CUMT.

-This repository Implemented file transfer via UDP/TCP protocol, with security check and beautified output.
+This repository implemented file transfer via UDP/TCP protocol, with security check and beautified output.

 ## Development

 The compile environment is MinGW Clang Toolchian, posix thread, C++ 20 standard on Windows OS.
 Please make sure you have Windows Kits on your computer.

-If you meet problems when compiling, give a try to [LLVM MinGW](https://github.com/mstorsjo/llvm-mingw/releases), or refer to [Github CI](./.github/workflows/compile.yml).
+If you meet problems when compiling, give a try to [LLVM MinGW](https://github.com/mstorsjo/llvm-mingw/releases), or refer to [workflow file](./.github/workflows/compile.yml).

 The program will save the received file to `./received` by default, you can change the directory by using the `--dir` option.